aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/40-experiment-cfn/_index.en.md

 }
 ```

-We can wrap this into the `Resources` section of a [CloudFormation template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.templatebasics.html#gettingstarted.templatebasics.multiple).
-Additionally CloudFormation allows us to use [pseudo parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html#cfn-pseudo-param-accountid) which we can use to automatically insert the account number into the role definition using the `AWS::AccountId` parameter in conjunction with the [`Fn::Sub`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html) function.
+We can wrap this into the `Resources` section of a [**CloudFormation template**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.templatebasics.html#gettingstarted.templatebasics.multiple).
+Additionally CloudFormation allows us to use [**pseudo parameters**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html#cfn-pseudo-param-accountid) which we can use to automatically insert the account number into the role definition using the `AWS::AccountId` parameter in conjunction with the [`Fn::Sub`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html) function.
 Thus, a simple CFN template would become:

 ```json
 {